 You May Also Like:

-Are your kids excited about Halloween?
-Then, they will LOVE these Halloween Morning Tubs!
-These 10 fun, hands-on activities can be used to learn and review literacy and math concepts.
-These October morning tubs are also an entertaining and engaging way to start the day.
-This set includes 5 literacy and 5 math morning tubs that are perfect for children around the ages of 4-6.
+These 10 fun, hands-on Halloween Morning Tubs can be used to learn and review literacy and math concepts.
+This set includes activities that are perfect for children around the ages of 4-6.
+Click on the picture to learn more about the resources included in this bundle!